 Rosalind Ayres-Williams Memorial Scholarship

-for playwrights of color
+for Black playwrights

 Roz died on Christmas Eve, 2017, at the age of 68 after a prolonged illness.
-Along with her skill as a writer, Roz was known for generous spirit.
+Along with her skill as a writer, Roz was known for her generous spirit.

 “I am only gone in body, which served me well for 68 years.
-My body got tired, but my spirit wil l live on.
+My body got tired, but my spirit will live on.
 I now look forward to serving and loving you in ancestral form.” —Roz Ayres-Williams, 1949-2017.